ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-digital-map-concept.md

 ## Service placement feasibility checks

 ## Service-> subservice -> resource
-The application will be able to retrieve all services from the Digital Map API for selected network type.
+The application will be able to retrieve all services from the Digital Map API for selected network types.
 The application will be able to retrieve the topology for selected services via Digital Map API and from the response it will be able to navigate via the supporting relationship top-down to the lower layers.
 That way, it will be able to determine what logical resources are used by the service.
 The supporting relations to the lowest layer will help